Sushi, Sony, Miyazaki, Nintendo, Sumo.

-A common complaint of ALTs in Japan is that they are simply used as tape recorders in the classrooms (or not used at all), and that the Japanese Teachers of English (JTEs) appear to prefer class without the bothersome foreigner.
+A common complaint of ALTs in Japan is that they are used as tape recorders in the classrooms (or not used at all), and that the Japanese Teachers of English (JTEs) appear to prefer classes without the bothersome foreigner.
 For anyone seeking a career in language education, the JET Programme may not be right for you.

 I would venture a guess that one of the program’s key demographics is recent twenty-something college grads who may or may not be building resumes (or saving money) for graduate school.